 - ensure the discharge doesn’t cause erosion or scouring, for example to river banks

 - don't empty the pool when it’s raining as it could cause flooding.

 Heating a swimming pool can use around 50% of your energy use.

 Pool covers minimise evaporation and reduce the heating energy required by as much as 70%.

-To be effective, they need to be maintained in good condition and used consistently – for example at the end of each school day, and in weekends and holidays.
+To be effective, they need to be maintained in good condition and used consistently, for example at the end of each school day, and on weekends and holidays.